 Sustainable Regional Food Systems

 The Farm to School BC Network and movement is dedicated to supporting the development of sustainable regional food systems in British Columbia.
-Please refer to the short paper recently published by the BC Food Systems Network on Regional Food Economies to get a sense of what a regional food system entails.
+Please refer to the short paper published by the BC Food Systems Network on Regional Food Economies to get a sense of what a regional food system entails.

 With regards to sustainable food systems, Farm to School BC follows the following definition: